fionss/HR_Attrition/README.md

 </ul>

 <h3>Power BI Dashboard</h3>
-<p>This dashboard is an overview and workforce summary that also explores compensation, career growth drivers, employee experience and work culture.
-Some things explore</p>
+<p>This dashboard is an overview and workforce summary that also explores compensation, career growth drivers, employee experience and work culture.</p>

+*insert images here

+<h2>Executive Summary</h2>
+<p>It is crucial to track attrition and not just </p>